-This Standard is one of a series of ECMA standards defining mapping functions in exchanges of Private Integrated Services Networks.
-The series uses the ISDN concepts as developed by ITU-T (formerly CCITT) and is also within the framework of standards for open systems interconnection as defined by ISO.
-It has been produced under ETSI work item DE/ECMA-00144.
+This Standard is one of a series of standards defining mapping functions in exchanges of Private Integrated Services Networks.
+The series uses the ISDN concepts as developed by ITU-T (formerly CCITT) and is also within the framework of standards for open systems interconnection as defined by ISO/IEC.